yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-space-counters.markdown

 # Incrementing

-Incrementing a Counter done using the `ChangeSet().increment` call:
+Incrementing a Counter done using the `ChangeSet().Increment` call:

 {% highlight java %}
 GigaSpace space = // ... obtain a space reference